jmecom/capable/docs/caps.md

 - `Console` capability → permission to print
 - `ReadFS` capability → permission to read files (scoped/attenuated)
-- `System` capability → root authority that can mint sub-capabilities
+- `RootCap` capability → root authority that can mint sub-capabilities

 No global “OS object” exists in safe code.
 Authority flows only via:
 - function parameters